 How can we explore local reed craft traditions in a way that helps reinforce a durable practice?

 Promoting material and technical research, the project aims to develop variations and new takes on what has been produced locally so far, respecting the seasonality of harvest and the natural plant cycle.
-Following the logic of this process, a consequent choice is made to use only plant-based materials sourced locally as much as possible.
-Stacking, folding, binding, curling, twisting, cutting, hanging, and rolling the reeds will lead to a range of functional and temporary products to be used at atelier LUMA, both in- and outdoors.
+Building further on the existing production facilities helps to uncover the full potential of the reed mats.
+A textile design methodology and the techniques of linking, stitching and weaving the reed together are being experimented.
+As a flexible unit, it can be transformed by stacking, folding, binding, curling, twisting, cutting, hanging, and rolling the reeds resulting in a range of functional and open-ended objects to be used both in- and outdoors.

 Designer, KASK HoGent

 Reed harvester and supplier, Les Roseaux du Midi

 Tour du Valat

 Botanist, Tour du Valat